MinnPost/migrate-drupal-to-wordpress/results.md

 13. True/False question
 14. Election (related to that elections group of modules)
 15. Candidate (related to that elections group of modules)
+16. Image (this gets done in other ways)

 ### Other stuff we don't have to migrate